maximdeclercq/vtk-hackathon-2021/readme.md

 You should get an error when scraping rates there.
 Look again at what is different between the request from scrapy vs the request from your browser, use your browser inspector to see what the site is doing.
 If you get a 403 response, it's because of something different; the issue you're looking for will resut in a 400 response.

-- Rate limit
+- Rate limit (see `RateLimitRetryMiddleware`)
-- User agent check
+- User agent check (see `UserAgentDownloaderMiddleware`)
 - Requests need a cookie with key 'controlid' and the b64-encoded path as value.
-It is set on the site via app.js
+It is set on the site via app.js. (see `ControlIDCookiesMiddleware`)
 - Hotels detail page:
   - RoomCount is a separate line
   - Stars is a separate line